 Jane Jin Kaisen is a visual artist and filmmaker.
-Born in Jeju Island, South Korea, transnationally adopted to Denmark, and having spent her adult life in-between Europe, the United States and Asia, her practice has unfolded at the junctions of multiple social, cultural and political realities.
+Born in Jeju Island, South Korea, residing in Denmark, and having spent her adult life in-between Europe, the United States and Asia, her practice has unfolded at the junctions of multiple social, cultural and political realities.
 These contingencies have informed her approach as a visual artist and filmmaker working with overarching themes of memory, migration, translation, and displacement at the intersection of personal and collective histories and understandings.

 Kaisen’s practice involves extensive interdisciplinary research and is propelled by a sense of necessity and an aspiration for carving out spaces for critical reflection and dialogue.
-She works within multiple time-based mediums, including feature-length experimental documentary and narrative experimental art film, multi-channel video installation, performative video art, video-integrated live performance, as well as photography, and writing.
-While each work is driven by its own aesthetic and discursive inquiry, together they form a multi-faceted and in-depth survey of charged transnational histories and unresolved legacies of race, gender, class, cultural encounters and identity.
-She has especially dealt with aspects of coloniality, war and militarism within in the contexts of East Asia, the United States and Europe.
-Content and form is intertwined in Kaisen’s artworks that can be seen as both critical translations and poetic testimonies.
+She works with experimental film, video installation, performative video art, photography, as well as live performance and writing.
+While each work is driven by its own aesthetic and discursive inquiry, together they form a multi-faceted and in-depth survey of transnational histories related to race, gender, class, and cultural encounters.
+She has especially dealt with aspects of colonial modernity, war and militarism within in the contexts of East Asia, the United States and Europe.
+Kaisen’s artworks can be read as both critical translations and poetic testimonies.
 They destabilize normative representations and ideologically charged histories while contouring alternative genealogies and modes of storytelling through experimental aesthetic forms.

 She holds an MFA from the University of California Los Angeles, Department of Art in the Interdisciplinary Studio Area as well as an MA in Art Theory and Media Art from The Royal Danish Academy of Fine Arts.
 In addition, she was a 2007-08 fellow at the Whitney Museum of American Art Independent Study Program and she is currently a PhD candidate in artistic research at The Royal Danish Academy of Fine Arts / University of Copenhagen.